-To the greatest extent feasible within the bounds of financial prudence, it shall be the policy of the Treasurer's Office, the Advisory Council, and any contractors servicing ILGIF to identify, recruit, and recommend fund managers, and to remove any barriers to the full participation of fund managers, that are more than 50% owned by or under the control of qualified veterans of the armed forces of the United States, qualified service-disabled veterans, minority persons, women, or persons with a disability.
+To the greatest extent feasible within the bounds of financial prudence, it shall be the policy of the Treasurer and any contractors servicing ILGIF to identify, recruit, and recommend fund managers, and to remove any barriers to the full participation of fund managers, that are more than 50% owned by or under the control of qualified veterans of the armed forces of the United States, qualified service-disabled veterans, minority persons, women, or persons with a disability.

-The terms "minority person", "woman", "person with a disability", "minority-owned business", "women-owned business", "business owned by a person with a disability" and "control", have the meanings provided in Section 1 of the Business Enterprise for Minorities, Women, and Persons with Disabilities Act (30 ILCS 575).
-The terms "veteran", "qualified veteran-owned small business", "qualified service-disabled veteran", and "armed forces of the United States" have the meanings provided in Article 1 of the Illinois Procurement Code (30 ILCS 500).
+The terms "minority person", "woman", "person with a disability", "minority-owned business", "women-owned business", "business owned by a person with a disability" and "control", have the meanings provided in Section 2 of the Business Enterprise for Minorities, Women, and Persons with Disabilities Act (30 ILCS 575/2 (1)).
+The terms "veteran", "qualified veteran-owned small business", "qualified service-disabled veteran", and "armed forces of the United States" have the meanings provided in Article 45 of the Illinois Procurement Code (30 ILCS 500/45-57).

-- h) Diversity among Portfolio Companies The Treasurer's Office, the Advisory Council, and any contractors servicing ILGIF shall seek to identify, recruit, and recommend fund managers that have demonstrated experience and/or an express ability to invest in (a) portfolio companies that are more than 50% owned and/or managed by minorities, women, military veterans, or persons with a disability, and/or (b) portfolio companies geographically located in diverse communities or low-to-moderate income ("LMI") communities.
-A company is in an LMI area if it has an office in a census tract deemed "underserved," with 20% or more of the population beneath the poverty line or earning a median family income of 80% or less than the metropolitan area's median family income (per the standards of the Federal Financial Institutions Examination Council). - i) Green Technology Investments Within the stated investment objectives of this Policy, the Treasurer's Office, the Advisory Council, and any contractors servicing ILGIF shall seek to identify, recruit, and recommend fund managers that have demonstrated experience and/or an express ability to invest in "green technology" businesses located in Illinois.
-"Green technology" means technology that (a) promotes clean energy, renewable energy, or energy efficiency; (b) reduces greenhouse gases or carbon emissions; or (c) involves the invention, design, and application of chemical products and processes to eliminate the use and generation of hazardous substances. - j) Opportunity Zone Investments The Treasurer's Office, the Advisory Council, and any contractors servicing ILGIF shall seek to identify, recruit, and recommend qualified fund managers that invest in designated Opportunity Zones through Opportunity Zone Funds offered through the federal Tax Cuts and Job Act signed into law on December 22, 2017.
-An "Opportunity Fund" is any investment vehicle organized as a partnership to invest in opportunity zones that holds at least 90% of its assets in opportunity zone assets.
+- h) Diversity among Portfolio Companies The Treasurer and any contractors servicing ILGIF shall seek to identify, recruit, and recommend fund managers that have demonstrated experience and/or an express ability to invest in (a) portfolio companies that are more than 50% owned and/or managed by minorities, women, military veterans, or persons with a disability, and/or (b) portfolio companies geographically located in diverse communities or low-to-moderate income ("LMI") communities.
+A company is in an LMI area if it has an office in a census tract deemed "underserved," with 20% or more of the population beneath the poverty line or earning a median family income of 80% or less than the metropolitan area's median family income (per the standards of the Federal Financial Institutions Examination Council). - i) Green Technology Investments -Within the stated investment objectives of this Policy, the Treasurer and any contractors servicing ILGIF shall seek to identify, recruit, and recommend fund managers that have demonstrated experience and/or an express ability to invest in "green technology" businesses located in Illinois.
+"Green technology" means technology that (a) promotes clean energy, renewable energy, or energy efficiency; (b) reduces greenhouse gases or carbon emissions; or (c) involves the invention, design, and application of chemical products and processes to eliminate the use and generation of hazardous substances. - j) Opportunity Zone Investments The Treasurer and any contractors servicing ILGIF shall seek to identify, recruit, and recommend qualified fund managers that invest in designated Opportunity Zones through Opportunity Zone Funds offered through the federal Tax Cuts and Job Act signed into law on December 22, 2017.
+An "Opportunity Zone Fund" is any investment vehicle organized as a partnership to invest in opportunity zones that holds at least 90% of its assets in opportunity zone assets.

-k) Sustainability Factors - Pursuant to the Illinois Sustainable Investing Act (30 ILCS 238), the Treasurer's Office shall prudently integrate sustainability factors into its investment decision-making, investment analysis, portfolio construction, risk management, due diligence and investment ownership in order to maximize anticipated financial returns, minimize projected risk, and more effectively execute its duties.
+k) Sustainability Factors - Pursuant to the Illinois Sustainable Investing Act (30 ILCS 238), the Treasurer shall prudently integrate sustainability factors into its investment decision-making, investment analysis, portfolio construction, risk management, due diligence and investment ownership to maximize anticipated financial returns, minimize projected risk, and more effectively execute its duties.

-Thus, consistent with achieving the investment objectives set forth herein, the Treasurer's Office, the Investment Advisor, the Advisory Council, and any other contractors servicing ILGIF have a responsibility to recognize, evaluate, and integrate sustainability risk factors that may have a material and relevant financial impact on the safety and/or performance of ILGIF investments.
+Thus, consistent with achieving the investment objectives set forth herein, the Treasurer, the Investment Advisor, and any other contractors servicing ILGIF have a responsibility to recognize, evaluate, and integrate sustainability risk factors that may have a material and relevant financial impact on the safety and/or performance of ILGIF investments.